Olive Wilton

-Olive Dorothea Graeme Wilton (1883–1971) was an English-born stage actor, theatre producer and speech and drama teacher who worked extensively in England and Australia.
+Olive Dorothea Graeme Wilton OBE (1883–1971) was an English-born stage actor, theatre producer and speech and drama teacher who worked extensively in England and Australia.
 She came to Australia in 1906 and decided to settle there.
+In 1910 she played Camiola in The Prince and the Beggar Maid in a tour of Australia.
 She played the title role in the 1910 Australian silent film The Squatter's Daughter.
 The last years of her life were spent in Tasmania, where she became a noted figure in education, radio and the arts.